/etc/cron.d/certbot: crontab entries for the certbot package

 Skip Updates When Using the Let’s Encrypt `letsencrypt-auto` Client

 To use Let’s Encrypt CA to issue free certificates, you need to use their client.
 The recommended method to install it is to use letsencrypt-auto, a script that automatically fetches and installs all the required dependencies.
-There is no doubt, that the letsencrypt-auto is the fastest and simplest way to get a Let’s Encrypted client up and running.
-I’ve used it myself, when I wrote a guide to get Let’s Encrypt up and running easily.
+There is no doubt that letsencrypt-auto is the fastest and simplest way to get a Let’s Encrypt client up and running.
+I’ve used it myself when I wrote a guide to get Let’s Encrypt up and running easily.

-Automatically updating required dependencies, has its downside.
+Automatically updating required dependencies has its downside.
 As letsencrypt-auto does it every time you run it, it quickly gets annoying.
-Running a simple ./letsencrypt-auto --help takes a whopping 15 seconds, just figuring out that there are no updates available.
-Supposing that you know that no update are available, and you wish to save some time, you can run the letsencrypt executable directly, skipping the updating process of lestencrypt-auto:
+Running a simple ./letsencrypt-auto --help takes a whopping 15 seconds just figuring out that there are no updates available.
+Supposing that you know that no updates are available, and you wish to save some time, you can run the letsencrypt executable directly, skipping the update process of letsencrypt-auto:

 ~/.local/share/letsencrypt/bin/letsencrypt

-Most of the actions require you to be root, so you might need to run it with sudo.
+Most actions require you to be root, so you might need to run it with sudo.

 Getting Started with Let’s Encrypt – Tutorial